kundajelab/3DChromatin_ReplicateQC/README.md

 Parameters file
 ======

 The parameters file specifies the parameters to be used with 3DChromatin_ReplicateQC.
 The format of the file is: `method_name parameter_name parameter_value`.
-The default parameters file used by GenomeDISCO is:
+The default parameters file used by 3DChromatin_ReplicateQC is:

 ```
 GenomeDISCO	subsampling	lowest